psypdt/crypto-bot/README.md

 ## telegram-bot-api-key.txt

-A txt file which das a ``SINGLE LINE`` no white spaces containing the bot API key on the first line
+A txt file which has a ``SINGLE LINE`` no white spaces containing the bot API key on the first line